SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Annotations/AnnotationOfConnector/AlignmentOfAnnotation/README.md

 # Alignment of annotation sample

-This sample demonstrate how to align the connector’s annotation.
-It can be aligned over its segment path using the Alignment property of annotation.
+This sample demonstrates how to align the connector’s annotation.
+It can be aligned over its segment path using the Alignment property of the annotation.
-We have demo application for this.

 Demo link: https://blazor.syncfusion.com/demos/diagramcomponent/annotations?theme=fluent